brunopk/docs-linux/proxmox/README.md

 ## VPN

-### Configuring the server with Caddy as proxy

 Wireguard and wg-easy can be run as Docker containers, Wireguard for the VPN and wg-easy as a web UI. wg-easy should run with a proxy to provide **HTTPS** access to the UI.
-One option is using Caddy and another option is using Trefix.
+Official documentation explains how to it using Caddy another or Trefix as proxy but in order to be compatabile with instructions in [How to configure Proxmox through a WLAN](#how-to-configure-proxmox-through-a-wlan), particularly for NAT rules defined in `/etc/network/interfaces` of the proxmox node, wg-easy must be used with **Nginx Proxy Manager**.

+### Configuring wg-easy with Nginx Proxy Manager as proxy for the web interface

+TODO

+### Configuring wg-easy with Caddy as proxy for the web interface

 Instructions below explains how to set wg-easy with **Caddy** with automatically created **self-signed SSL certificates** :

 1. Install Docker.
 2. Follow instructions [here](https://wg-easy.github.io/wg-easy/v15.2/examples/tutorials/basic-installation/) to install wg-easy but creating the `docker-compose.yaml` as defined in [`/proxmox/wg-easy-and-caddy-docker-compose.yaml`](/proxmox/wg-easy-and-caddy-docker-compose.yaml).